- The Storyteller

 o Give your recommendation about the hotel’s facilities (e.g. lunch promotion, signature spa treatment, best view for photo-takings, etc.)

-o Find out more about the guest (e.g. places of interest to visit, if they are familiar with some new or key sights) so as to create opportunities to surprise them (e.g. information pack during turndown)
+o Find out more about the guest (e.g. places of interest to visit, if they are familiar with some new or key sights) so as to create opportunities to surprise them during the stay

 o Offer specific services (e.g. restaurant booking, shuttle or transport service) before leaving the guest room.